joecerniglia/Glass_ML2/README.txt

 I have two main objectives for the Jupyter notebook in this folder:
-1_ Practice maching learning, Python visualizations and Python code.
+1_ Practice maching learning, Python visualizations and Python coding.
 2_ Use data science, specifically Machine Learning (ML) with Python's skikit-learn pack- age, to ascertain whether a small semi-opaque glass container found on the island of Nikumaroro in 2010, and possibly belonging to Amelia Earhart, and a jar of similar vintage